 Where is air quality monitored?

 We continuously monitor the air quality at 11 monitoring sites around the Helsinki metropolitan area.
 The locations of the monitoring sites are shown on the map below.
 Some of the air quality monitoring sites are permanent (Helsinki city centre, Mäkelänkatu, Vartiokylä and Kallio in Helsinki, Leppävaara and Luukki in Espoo, and Tikkurila in Vantaa), while some are moved every one or two years.
-In 2022, the mobile monitoring sites are located in Tapanila in Helsinki, in North Tapiola in Espoo, and in Hämeenlinnanväylä and Airport in Vantaa.
+In 2023, the mobile monitoring sites are located in Tapanila in Helsinki, in Hämeenlinnanväylä and near the Waste-to-energy plant in Vantaa as well as in Kauniainen.
 The permanent monitoring sites are in the same place every year, so their monitoring results show the development of air quality.
 Mobile sites allow air quality to be monitored in several different areas.

 We monitor the air quality in different types of environments, such as in the influence areas of traffic and wood burning, as well as in areas far away from traffic and other emission sources in Kallio and Luukki.
 The results of each monitoring sites can be used to evaluate air quality in other similar environments.Information about monitoring sites (in Finnish)